 Oh, and the original recipe said to use a mixture of egg and milk to wash the scones, but I found a whole egg worked best.
 I tested a few different options (egg + milk, egg white only, etc. etc.) and found that the best colour and shine came from a beaten whole egg.
 Feel free to sprinkle the scones with a bit of sugar if you want as well!

-Now all you need is some clotted cream, and fresh fruit jam!
-Of course, then you’ll need to decide if you’re the type who adds the cream first, or the jam.
-Apparently it’s a bit of a controvery over here. 😉 You can make your own clotted cream really easily, if it’s not something your local grocery store stocks.
+Now all you need is some clotted cream and fresh fruit jam!
+Of course, then you’ll need to decide if you’re the type who adds the cream first or the jam.
+Apparently, it’s a bit of a controversy over here. 😉 You can make your own clotted cream really easily if it’s not something your local grocery store stocks.
 All you have to do is cook heavy cream (whipping) in the fridge overnight!
 Serious!
 The slow heat separates the fat from the rest of the cream, and it rises to the top.
 Just scoop it off and whip it if you like yours fluffy (or not).

 So why not treat yourself to some proper clotted cream and scones, and have a mini high tea at home?

 - 435 g all-purpose flour